-A Lord’s dependant watched kitchen help give scraps to a Beggar and his Dog.
+A Lord’s dependent watched kitchen help give scraps to a Beggar and his Dog.
 The Beggar divided the leavings much like the Lord divided his castoffs.

 We are not all that different.